“I feel so overwhelmed! I have no idea how I’m going to get everything done that’s on my plate right now!” Sound familiar?

 First and foremost, you need to stop and take a deep breath.
 Imagine you’re hitting the pause button on your life with a magical remote control.

-This is important because when you feel overwhelmed and are coping with stress, it’s very hard to address the problems of competing demands.
+This is important because when you feel overwhelmed and are dealing with stress, it’s very hard to address the problems of competing demands and develop coping strategies when things get overwhelming.
 So, it’s critical to just stop for a moment.

-Now, I’m not saying to “drop out” completely, but can you take a few hours just to reset and relax?
+Now, I’m not saying to “drop out” completely, but can you take a few hours just to relax?
+Taking this time for yourself can help you reset and even appreciate the little joys of life to reduce your stress level.

 Additionally, practice some deep breathing exercises as this is a stress reduction technique that helps to reset your system.
 The idea is to simply take a moment to step back from the edge of dread.